apple/swift-openapi-generator/README.md

 Swift OpenAPI Generator can be used to generate API clients and server stubs.

-Below you can see some example code, or you can follow one of the [step-by-step tutorials][tutorials-generator].
+Below you can see some example code, or you can follow one of the step-by-step tutorials for [Swift Packages][tutorials-generator-spm] or [Xcode Projects][tutorials-generator-xcode].

 ### Using a generated API client